mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 ### Content

-**Content filter**
+#### Content filter
 Select time range: Select a time range for the content to be indexed.
 Only content with a last modified date and time within the selected range will be indexed.
 Choose an appropriate time range based on the volume of content to be indexed.
 Selecting "All time" may significantly impact your platform's performance if there is a large volume of content to be indexed.

-**Manage properties**
+#### Manage properties

-Here, you can view available properties from your Seismic Content, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
-Properties that are selected by default are listed below.
+To view available properties from your Seismic Content, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias to the property.
+Some properties are indexed by default.

 |Source property|Label|Description|Schema|
 |---|---|---|---|